RiftValleySoftware/baobab-test-harness/README.md

 - **Manager User**

-    This is a standard user that also has the authority to create other users and new security tokens.
+    This is a standard user that also has the authority to create other users, modify user security tokens, and create new security tokens.

 - **Main Admin ("God") User**